Class Reunion Campaigns

 Beginning in 2008, Citadel classes celebrating special designated reunions have been invited to take part in an elevated class fundraising effort known as the "Citadel Class Reunion Campaign."

 The need for significant reunion fundraising efforts, similar to those found at other schools with passionate alumni bases, had been recognized as The Citadel Foundation investigated best practices and models in higher education.
-Meanwhile, two Citadel classes (1973 and 1968) stepped up with a desire to make a large impact in their 35th and 40th reunion years.
-Each class chose to take on a first-ever goal by aiming for a $1 Million reunion gift.

-Going forward, TCF will work with classes in the 10th, 25th, 40th, and 50th class reunion cycles to develop elevated Class Reunion Campaigns.
+The Citadel Foundation Class Reunion Campaign Development Officers will work with classes in the 10th, 25th, 40th, and 50th class reunion cycles to develop elevated Class Reunion Campaigns.
 These special class efforts pertain only to the fundraising element of class reunions; of course, our Citadel alumni will continue to celebrate class reunions every five years, as is the tradition of Citadel Homecoming.

 The strong class loyalty of Citadel alumni lends itself to successful class reunion fundraising.
 By offering each class an opportunity to leave a legacy and make a significant impact upon the future of our Citadel, we also achieve success in funding many of the school’s top priorities and specific needs.